16240 Wausau Avenue

 Do not dump or throw anything into the ditches or basins.
 Dumping in our ditches and storage basins is a violation of Village Code, Sections 14.51 Ė 14.53.

-If you see dumping or debris in ditches or basins, contact Fred Block at the Code Enforcement Office at 210-2915.
+If you see dumping or debris in ditches or basins, contact Brian Smith at the Code Enforcement Office at 210-2915.
 The debris may cause flooding on your property.

 Every piece of trash can contribute to flooding.
 Even grass clippings and branches can accumulate and plug channels.
 If your property is next to a ditch or storage basin, please do your part and keep the banks clear of brush and debris.